 Supportive Care

-The Workstream is helping to develop services and resources to enhance and maintain the best quality of life possible for those choosing maximal supportive care without dialysis, as well as those choosing to have dialysis.
+This priority work with help develop services and resources to enhance and maintain the best quality of life possible for those choosing maximal supportive care without dialysis, as well as those choosing to have dialysis.

 Katie Vinen